-SCHOOL AGED MENTAL HEALTH SERVICES REFERRAL & LINKAGE RATES
+School-Base sed Mental Health Services Referral & Linkage Rates

 Referrals # Linkages % Linked

 FY 2019-20 455 110 24%

 FY 2020-21 213 13 6%

 FY 2021-22 108 23 21%

 Students receiving counseling services completed a measure of symptom distress (Outcome Questionnaire) while enrolled in services.
 During the past three fiscal years, the majority of students (77-84%) served reported healthy or reliably improved levels of distress after starting services.
 For the few who experienced worsening symptoms (2-3%), the program implemented procedures to identify those with greater needs and provided services and supports in order to access care.
-SAMHS provides referrals to students that need a higher level of care or have graduated to a lower level of service need.
+SBMHS provides referrals to students that need a higher level of care or have graduated to a lower level of service need.